27 Things to do in Milan (2024): Best places to visit – travel guide for Milan

 Basilica of Santa Maria Maggiore and the Colleoni Chapel

-Venetian walls from 16. century, the Rocca di Bergamo fortress, the Duomo di Bergamo, the Basilica of Santa Maria Maggiore and the Cappella Colleoni church with its intricate marble facade.
+There’s plenty to see in Bergamo – the Venetian walls from the 16th century, the Rocca di Bergamo fortress, the Duomo di Bergamo, the Basilica of Santa Maria Maggiore and the Cappella Colleoni church with its intricate marble facade.

 Just wander through the narrow streets with small shops and enjoy the medieval architecture and the view from the walls.
 Città Alta is easily walkable in a couple of hours.